Mathias157/balmorel-preprocessing/README.md

 ## Installation

+### Using conda
-The necessary python packages can be installed in a virtual environment by following the command below:
+The necessary python packages can be installed in a virtual conda environment by following the command below:

 ````
 conda env create -f environment.yaml
 ````

-This requires [anaconda](https://www.anaconda.com/download?utm_source=anacondadoc&utm_medium=documentation&utm_campaign=download&utm_content=topnavalldocs) (or the more lightweight [miniconda](https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links)) installs an environment with the following packages:
+This requires [anaconda](https://www.anaconda.com/download?utm_source=anacondadoc&utm_medium=documentation&utm_campaign=download&utm_content=topnavalldocs) (or the more lightweight [miniconda](https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links)) and installs an environment with the following packages:
 ````
 name: spatialstudy
 channels:
   - conda-forge
   - bioconda
 dependencies:
-  - Cartopy=0.23.0
+  - Cartopy=0.24.0
   - geopandas=1.0.1
   - matplotlib=3.9.2
   - ipywidgets=8.1.3